pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 X> Read the [corrplot documentation](https://cran.r-project.org/web/packages/corrplot/vignettes/corrplot-intro.html) and create different versions of this correlation matrix.

 However, correlations are an insufficient metric to draw conclusions about the world.
 A strong correlation is only an invitation to undertake further research.
 The old adage 'correlation is not causation' certainly is valid in this case.

+> Correlation is not causation.

 The strong correlation between the survey items does not mean that these responses cause each other.
 Instead, the correlation indicates that there might be an underlying cause that causes them to correlate.
 This cause is the psychological construct of involvement, which is what we set out to measure.

 ## Hierarchical Clustering to assess validity
 The correlation matrix indicates that the responses from customers are reliable as the individual items strongly relate to each other.
 But how do we know that these ten items point to a single latent variable?
 In other words, are the results of this survey valid; are we actually measuring an underlying psychological phenomenon?

 Several methods are available to reduce the ten survey dimensions two one or two latent variables.
-Best practice in psychometric analysis is to use factor analysis and structural equation modelling.
+Best practice in psychometric analysis is factor analysis and structural equation modelling.
 The [psych package](http://personality-project.org/r/) provides extensive functionality to undertake such an analysis.
 Structural equation modelling is a complex topic that is outside the scope of this course.

 Another method to reduce the dimensions of a set of data is hierarchical clustering.
 Clustering is a method to detect patterns in data.
 Various methods are available to identify clusters, such as _k_-means and hierarchical clustering, which we implement in this case study.

-The basic idea of hierarchical clustering is that the algorithm calculates the 'distance' between data points as if they were situated in a geometric space.
-The algorithm then groups the two points that are closest to each other.
-When the algorithm has identified all two-point clusters, it proceeds to clusters these groups.
+The basic idea of hierarchical clustering is that the algorithm calculates the 'distance' between data points as if they were situated in a geometric space of _n_ dimensions.
+The algorithm then groups the points that are closest to each other.
+When the algorithm has identified all clusters, it proceeds to clusters these groups.
 This process continues until all observations are part of the same cluster.

 Various techniques are available to calculate distances and to determine the nearest neighbour.
-In this chapter, we use the default values in the R functions.
+In this chapter, we use the default values in the R functions, which calculates the Euclidean distance between points.
 The video below explains the principles of this technique in more detail.

+Euclidean distance: `d(p,q) = \sqrt{(p_1- q_1)^2 + (p_2 - q_2)^2+\cdots+(p_i - q_i)^2+\cdots+(p_n - q_n)^2}`$

 {width: 60%, align: middle}
 ![Hierarchical clustering video by Augmented Startups.](https://www.youtube.com/watch?v=EUQY3hL38cw)